Corporate Responsibility

 Low-Carbon-Emission Transportation Options

-To help encourage staff members to use low-carbon-emission methods of transportation, all part- and full-time employees are given Eco Passes, allowing them unlimited use of bus and light rail service around metro Denver.
-Many RMH employees are active in Bike to Work Day which is an annual event held in June that encourages employees to utilize a no-carbon-emission form of transportation.
+To encourage staff members to use low-carbon-emission methods of transportation, all part-time and full-time employees are given Eco Passes, which provide unlimited use of bus and light rail services around metro Denver.
+Many RMH employees participate in Bike to Work Day, an annual event held in June that encourages employees to use a carbon-neutral form of transportation.

 Minimizing Impact of Office Activities on the Environment

-Other in-house sustainable initiatives include using encouraging teleconferencing and implementing an extensive building-wide recycling program.
+Other in-house sustainable initiatives include using teleconferencing and implementing an extensive building-wide recycling project.

 Sustainably Designed Office Renovation

 RMH’s offices are located in the highly energy-efficient Golden Hill Office Center in Lakewood, Colorado.
-RMH engineered the original design for Golden Hill, which was the first multi-tenant commercial development in the country selected for sponsorship by the U.S. Department of Energy’s Solar Energy Research Institute (now National Renewable Energy Laboratory).
+RMH engineered the original design for Golden Hill, the first multi-tenant commercial development in the country to be selected for sponsorship by the U.S. Department of Energy’s Solar Energy Research Institute (now the National Renewable Energy Laboratory).
 RMH has implemented numerous sustainable upgrades to its offices.

 Sustainable Upgrades to RMH’s Office Building (LEED-EB)

-In addition to implementing the green upgrades to our own offices in the Golden Hill Office Center, RMH served as LEED for Existing Buildings (LEED-EB) project administrator for the entire office building which achieved LEED-EB Silver certification in 2008.
+In addition to implementing green upgrades in our own offices at the Golden Hill Office Center, RMH served as the LEED for Existing Buildings (LEED-EB) project administrator for the entire office building, which achieved LEED-EB Silver certification in 2008.
 RMH also provided the following energy-efficiency/sustainable design upgrades to Golden Hill.

 • Integration of the three roof-mounted 10 kW photovoltaic arrays with the facility’s existing electrical system

-• Replacement of pneumatic controls with Honeywell Tritium DDC building automation controls with energy dashboard
+• Replacement of pneumatic controls with Honeywell Tritium DDC building automation controls with an energy dashboard

 • Replacement of two heating water pumps with more efficient pumps and motors